 If you do not see your school or district represented on this map, please contact us to let us know about your system!

-Note: Large flags indicate Iowa CBE Collaborative districts; small orange flags indicate personalized and/or competency-based practices are occurring in at least one school in these districts; small green flags indicate IHE leadership emerging in personalized and/or competency-based practices.
+Note: Stars indicate Iowa CBE Collaborative districts; teal flags indicate personalized and/or competency-based practices are occurring in at least one school in these districts; green flags with the book icon indicate IHE leadership emerging in personalized and/or competency-based practices.

 As Iowa’s students prepare to be successful citizens in a rapidly changing global community, it is imperative that Iowa’s educational systems increase personalized approaches to learning.
 A key shift in students being prepared for the unpredictability of technological advancements and jobs that do not yet exist today is the ability to be agents of their own learning.

 Learner-centered education has at its core a focus on self-direction; co-construction of knowledge, skills, and understanding; and deep learning competencies that prepare students to transition successfully beyond the brick and mortar of schools.